ibonnet/portfolio/politico/Readme.md

 <i>Note: I added a quick tooltip for interactivity.
 If given more time, I would make it more aesthetically pleasing and fixed the percentage to only a two decimals.</i>

 ### Number of declarations submitted in different time periods
-I used a <b>bar chart</b> could be used to compare the number of declarations submitted in different time periods
+A <b>Gantt Chart</b> could be used to compare the number of declarations submitted in different time periods.

 ## Exercise 2